Love and Hugs - Health for the Body, Mind and Heart

 7. Hugs steady our nervous system, giving us a more balanced state of being.

 8. Hugs teach us how to give and take, being equal to others for what we ourselves want.

 9. Hugs connect us to our heart and feelings.

 10. The vital give and take between people hugging is a practice in learning to share and bond with each other.

 "Be close to the person who makes you happy.
 But be closer to the person who cannot be happy without you...

 Do you think hugs are beneficial?

 “Sometimes the right hug from the right person at the exact right time makes all the wrong in the world disappear...”

 Love and Health

 Love lowers blood pressure and stress levels!
-Happy married couples have lower blood pressure than unmarried people, while unhappy married couples have higher blood pressure than both groups.
+Happily married couples have lower blood pressure than unmarried people, while unhappily married couples have higher blood pressure than both groups.
 This is according to the US Department of Health and Human Services.